Environmental Considerations

 By investing in existing urban brownfield redevelopment properties ADR contributes in the usage of existing infrastructures such as existing water supply systems, electricity grid, public school facilities.
 It will also prevent urban sprawl which will save energy involved in commuting and prevent development of green lands.

-C. Cooperation between the Sponsor Group Companies
+Cooperation between the Sponsor Group Companies

 ADR works together with IRM’s sponsor group companies in various fields to lessen its environmental burden and contribute to local communities.